wait-how/riscv_friendly/README.md

 ```

 ### Spike
 To build the test suite for the [spike RISC-V emulator](https://github.com/riscv-software-src/riscv-isa-sim), the correct assertion macros must be included.
-This can be done by uncommenting the relevant `.include` in `start.s`, like so:
+This can be done by uncommenting the relevant `.include` in `config.s`, like so:
 ```
 # comment this line
 #.include "bare_port_macros.s"